khubabshams/owline/README.md

 ### Data Models

-Models has been developed following OOP concepts trying to secure better maintenability and reduce redundancy.
+Models have been developed following OOP concepts, trying to secure better maintenance and reduce redundancy.

 <details>
   <summary>Models' Details</summary>

   - Classes `BasePost`, `Question` and `Answer` developed in `forum` app, `Message` in `contact_us` and `Profile` in `home` app.
   - `BasePost` is the parent class of `Answer`  and `Question`, it contains their main attributes.
-  - `Profile` is created to extend built-in `User` class features, a `Profile` record is created and linked with `User` each time the later is created.
+  - `Profile` is created to extend built-in `User` class features; a `Profile` record is created and linked with `User` each time the latter is created.
-  - Each model, except `Profile` and `BasePost`, has different type of generic views developed.
+  - Each model, except `Profile` and `BasePost`, has different types of generic views developed.
-  - Unit tests for `forum` app created by inheriting a main test class, which contain test setup and inherits built-in `TestCase`.
+  - Unit tests for `forum` app are created by inheriting the main test class, which contains test setup and inherits built-in `TestCase`.
 </details>

 <details>